Three years ago, Financial Samurai wrote a great post to help us make sense of our exposure to risky assets versus how much pain we can endure.

-This article gives a good way to frame the problem of managing your equity exposure, balancing up your risk tolerance.
+This article gives a good way to frame the problem of managing your equity exposure, and how to balance up your risk tolerance.

-People call these kind of folks risk adverse people.
-The opposite are those who feels very OK to see their net worth go down by 75% and carry on with their lives.
-These are the risk seeking folks.
-Risk adverse folks are less risk tolerant.
-Risk seeking are more risk tolerant.
+The opposite to risk-averse are those who feel very OK to see their net worth go down by 75% and carry on with their lives.
+These are the more risk-seeking folks.

-So how do we factor this into the management of our wealth?
+So how do we factor how tolerant we are towards risk into the management of our wealth?

-For the more risk adverse folks, they favor financial assets that are less volatile.
+For the more risk-averse folks, they tend to favour financial assets that are less volatile.

-These kind of financial assets include individual bonds, fixed deposits, government bonds, insurance savings plans, investment property.
+These are financial assets such as individual bonds, fixed deposits, government bonds, insurance savings plans, investment property.
 These are less volatile in the eyes of wealth builders (which might or might not be true in reality)

-Financial Samurai states that we often overestimate our risk tolerance.
+Financial Samurai feels that we often overestimate our risk tolerance.

-What this means is that we think we can endure much downside to our net worth but in reality we struggle with some residual mental issues when we implement our portfolios based on this assumed high risk tolerance.
+What this means is that we think we can endure many downsides to our net worth but in reality, we struggle with some residual mental issues when we implement our portfolios based on this assumed high-risk tolerance.